This post may contain affiliate links. Please read my affiliate policy.

 melon smoothie ingredients

 Simple smoothies are my jam, and this melon smoothie hits all the marks!
-It’s just 4 ingredients, mix + match the berries, melon, and leafy greens with whatever you’ve got on hand.
-It’s super easy to blend, and can really take the edge off a hot day.
-If you want more melon smoothies, check out these recipes:
+It’s super easy and can really take the edge off a hot day.
+If you want more green smoothies and recipes with watermelon, check these out:

 Summer Melon Smoothie